 Why are the birds at my feeder giving me attitude about the milo, millet, cracked seed with oil sunflower seed food, squawking that they will only eat plain oil sunflower seed?
-Picky, picky, juvenile. ungrateful little peckers.
+Picky, picky, juvenile, ungrateful little peckers.
 Sure, I’ll get out the ladder in the freezing cold and go change it–which I did.

 Chico, the cat, is never satisfied.
-How can it be that after so many years together, his humans cannot understand his hearty appetites and food preferences.
+How can it be that after so many years together, his humans cannot understand his hearty appetites and food preferences?
 Why must he always settle for such mundane fare as cat food?
 He knows that I know he enjoys cantaloupe served diced on a plate at the table, so what’s up with this dry crap in the cracked bowl on the floor?

-Last week, after our usual morning argument about breakfast, I left the kitchen in a huff saying sorry, Chico, this is not a restaurant, and that is what I am serving today.
-He followed me into the living room, and as I bent over to put my shoes on, he head butted me in the butt.
+Last week, after our usual morning argument about breakfast, I left the kitchen in a huff, saying, sorry, Chico, this is not a restaurant, and that is what I am serving today.
+He followed me into the living room, and as I bent over to put my shoes on, he head-butted me in the butt.
 Lucky for him he is the most amazing, adorable and hysterical cat in the world.

 Luna, the other cat, will only drink out of the bathroom sink.
 A trip to the toilet is never a solitary experience.
-If you’ve not tripped over her as she comes careening out of nowhere to leap onto the sink from the toilet bowl, you must then negotiate the faucet flow, your own flow and the toilet paper roll, all simultaneously as she tends to her hydration.
+If you’ve not tripped over her as she comes careening out of nowhere to leap onto the sink from the toilet bowl, you must then negotiate the faucet flow, your own flow, and the toilet paper roll, all simultaneously as she tends to her hydration.

 My daughter scoffs at the most important meal of the day and today, I watched as my dear husband tried to mix his whey protein powder into his bowl of oatmeal–trying to kill two dietary imperatives with one spoon.
 Why must this all be so difficult?

-There is just so much meowing, barking, whining, chirping oinking, mooing, hissing and howling going on these days about all this food and eating stuff.
+There is just so much meowing, barking, whining, chirping, oinking, mooing, hissing and howling going on these days about all this food and eating stuff.
 Can’t all species just get over it and agree to this simple amphibian flake and pellet diet?

-Please comment if you love Chico, or any other finicky mammal.
+Ah, well.
+Time to go make myself some lunch.
+Please comment if you love Chico (he does have quite the following) or any other finicky mammal.